gkhnncl/wordle-score-bot/README.md

 ## Features

-- `/recap` - Get the leaderboards of the last two editions.
+- `/recap` - Get the leaderboards of the last two Wordle editions.
 - Google Sheets integration (optional)
 - TODO: Weekly and monthly leaderboards